 Heart of Horse Sense is a nonprofit supporting Veterans and At-Risk Youth in Western North Carolina through equine-assisted psychotherapy and learning.

-Founded in 2014, Heart of Horse Sense (HOHS) helps equine therapy organizations in WNC respond to the demand for equine therapy with quality, trauma-informed programming, funding those that meet our criteria and standards in serving Veterans and At-Risk Youth.
-Heart of Horse Sense screens and supports equine therapy programs, ensuring the clinical proficiency and the ethical treatment of horses.
+Founded in 2014, Heart of Horse Sense (HOHS) helps equine therapy organizations in WNC respond to the demand for equine therapy with quality, trauma-informed programming, offering funding to those that meet our criteria and standards in serving Veterans and At-Risk Youth.
+Heart of Horse Sense screens and supports equine therapy programs, ensuring the clinical proficiency for clients and the ethical treatment of horses.
 Heart of Horse Sense is a fundraising and program screening/vetting organization, without direct client services.
 Heart of Horse Sense's office is located at Meadows Town Ranch.

 Since 2014, we have helped over 1500 veterans and 220 youth.